CarProperty.com

-CarProperty.com is a website that features ads for residential and commercial properties.
-This website uses strong automotive components, such as homes with large garages built for car collectors, vehicle storage facilities, commercial space for automotive businesses, motor-sport facilities, parking, and garage space.
+CarProperty.com is a website that contains ads for residential and commercial properties.
+This website uses strong automotive components, such as homes with large garages, vehicle storage facilities, commercial space for automotive businesses, motor-sport facilities, parking, and garage space.

 History

 Car Property Group was formed in 2003 by Bob "BC" Cross, a software company owner and high-tech consultant turned real estate agent from Mountain View, California.
 He created CarProperty.com because he felt “the real estate system for tracking properties ignore[d] garages”.
 CarProperty.com launched in the Beta phase in 2007 and left Beta on June 19, 2008.